nsfida/Triple-M/README.md

 If you are an authorized maintainer:

-1. Apply `schema.sql` only for a brand-new empty database (destructive recreate).
+1. Apply `migrations/schema.sql` only for a brand-new empty database (destructive recreate), **or** prefer the bundled `Assets/sql/triplem_full_schema.sql` built via `npm run build:schema`.
-2. Apply `migrations/001_multi_user_auth.sql` on existing or new databases to enable multi-user auth, ownership isolation, and RBAC without destroying ledger data.
+2. On existing databases, apply numbered files under `migrations/` in order (see `migrations/README.md`) without destroying ledger data.
+3. After a full schema reset, restore data with Admin → Upload Backup (JSON/CSV).
-3. Use the internal deployment process provided by the owner for GitHub Pages / custom domain publishing.
+4. Use the internal deployment process provided by the owner for GitHub Pages / custom domain publishing.
+5. Run `npm test` before release (no live Supabase required).

 ## Privacy And Security